helen-mckay/helenmckaydev/index.md

 I've been making websites for over 5 years, from small sites in pure HTML and CSS to React applications to the JAMstack (my current interest).

+Graduating with a BS in Computer Science and a minor in Mathematics in December 2023.

 <!-- list of Helen's skills -->

 ## I've worked with